ASCC Clubs & Programs

 Purpose:

-This program provides Clark Students with valuable advice, counseling, and treatment for health-related issues.
+The Counseling & Health Center provides Clark students with valuable advice, counseling, and treatment for health-related issues.

 The Iceberg